coleifer/peewee/docs/peewee/interactive.rst

     60

-For more information about these APIs and other similar reflection utilities, see the :ref:`reflection` section of the :ref:`playhouse` document.
+For more information about these APIs and other similar reflection utilities, see the :ref:`reflection` section of the :ref:`playhouse extensions <playhouse>` document.

-To generate an actual Python module containing model definitions for an existing database, you can use the command-line :ref:`pwiz` tool.
+To generate an actual Python module containing model definitions for an existing database, you can use the command-line :ref:`pwiz <pwiz>` tool.
 Here is a quick example:

 .. code-block:: console